NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 This class is the starting point of the FX application.

 ### ShapeFactory
-This class is responsible to create the representation of a PhysicalBody on the view.
+This class is responsible to create the representation of a `PhysicalBody` on the view.

 ### MainView
-This is where the main window and those elements what are presented in all view are implemented.
+This is where the main window and those elements that are presented in all view are implemented.

 ### EditView